 Elle Walker, Australia

 Lover of everything outdoorsy including horse riding, wakeboarding, snowboarding, and sunshine, Elle has a passion for capturing unposed, natural, emotive, timeless, and often moody in between moments with her Nikon D700, prime lenses, and a lensbaby composer.
-Elle is the instructor for CMU’s Shooting 301: Fine Art and Visual Expression and The Art of Portraiture workshops and describes her photography history she says, “My Pop had a love for macro and landscape photography, and used to spend hours with me in the garden, teaching me how to focus, or compose an image.
+Elle is the instructor for CMU’s Fine Art and Visual Expression and The Art of Portraiture workshops and describes her photography history she says, “My Pop had a love for macro and landscape photography, and used to spend hours with me in the garden, teaching me how to focus, or compose an image.
 As a child, I always loved art – but while drawing was what came naturally to most of my family, photography was my passion.”
-She also enjoys exploring and laughing with her husband and two children when she’s not divulging in skinny, double shot lattes and her Yaya’s quince paste.
+She also enjoys exploring and laughing with her husband and three children when she’s not divulging in skinny, double shot lattes and her Yaya’s quince paste.